Provable non-accelerations of the heavy-ball method: Introduction

 In this work, we show that the heavy-ball~($\HB$) cannot attain an accelerated (worst-case) convergence rate on the standard class of smooth strongly convex problems in general.
 We further show that this result is stable to additional assumptions.
 In particular, it remains true even under higher-order regularity assumptions, and for perturbed initial conditions and gradient computations.

 More precisely, in \Cref{sec:preliminary-materials}, we recall a few known results on~$\HB$, and set up a few key concepts for building up the following sections, including those of \emph{cycling behaviors}.
 Next, in \Cref{sec:noaccel}, we show our main result on $\HB$, namely that we cannot obtain accelerated convergence guarantees for $\HB$ on standard classes of problems beyond quadratics.
 To obtain that result, we analyze parameters resulting in a simple cycle shape.
+Additionally to this paper's figures, a 3D graph of our counter-example can be found by running the code available in the GitHub repository \href{https://github.com/bgoujaud/Heavy-ball_does_not_accelerate}{Heavy-ball\_does\_not\_accelerate}.

-Then, in \Cref{sec:cycles} details we detail a constructive approach for finding counter-examples to the convergence of $\HB$, and more generally of any \emph{stationary} first-order method.
+Then, in \Cref{sec:robustness} we show that our non-acceleration results are stable to small perturbations of the initial iterates, of the parameters and of the gradients.
+Then, in \Cref{sec:HL}, we also show that adding additional natural regularity assumptions does not result in acceleration either.
+Finally, in \Cref{sec:cycles}, we detail a constructive approach for finding counter-examples to the convergence of $\HB$, and more generally of any \emph{stationary} first-order method.
 We demonstrate that if a parametrization results in a cycle, then it also results in a cycle having a very specific shape, and that numerically, this can be solved as a linear problem.
-Then, in \Cref{sec:robustness} we show that our non-acceleration results are stable to small perturbations of the initial iterates, of the parameters and of the gradients.
-Finally, in \Cref{sec:HL}, we also show that adding additional natural regularity assumptions does not result in acceleration either.